UNIQUE

 by_col(Optional) A logical value indicating whether to compare rows or columns:

-False or 0 = Your data is arranged from top to bottom so you are comparing rows (default)
+False (or 0) = Comparing Rows, data is arranged from top to bottom (default)

 REMARKS